breno-sapucaia/challenge-fullstack/README.md

 ## Installation and Running

-1. clone this repo in yout machine
+1. clone this repo in your machine
 ```sh
   git clone https://github.com/breno-sapucaia/challenge-fullstack.git
   cd challange-fullstack